generoi/bedrock/README.md

 * Drupal based security enhancements in `.htaccess` *(note: by default we block direct access to all PHP files, and whitelist the few that are allowed).*
 * Long term expire headers for production in `.htaccess` *(disabled in development)*.
-* Capistrano using our [capistrano-tasks](https://github.com/generoi/capistrano-tasks/) gem.
+* Builds tasks using our [generoi/robo-genero](https://github.com/generoi/robo-genero) package.
-* A `Makefile` for pulling and pushing uploads/databases between environments.
+* Deployer tasks using our [generoi/deployer-genero](https://github.com/generoi/deployer-genero) package.
 * A Vagrant environment using [Drupal VM](http://docs.drupalvm.com).
 * Composer tasks for building and linting the project.
 If needed you can customize these for your project.
 * Access to remote environments through [`wp-cli`](https://github.com/wp-cli/wp-cli) *(see [`wp-cli.yml`](https://github.com/generoi/bedrock/blob/genero/wp-cli.yml) for a few manual steps to improve DX)*.